wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-inbound-endpoint-example.md

    3. Enter `4` to send a message.
    4. Then, you will get to type the message.
 Enter the message "Hi!
 This is the first test SMS message.".

-   SMPP Inbound Endpoint will consume message from the SMSC.
+   SMPP Inbound Endpoint will consume messages from the SMSC.

    **Expected response**